Andereoo/TkinterWeb/docs/UPGRADING.md

 * `HTMLElement.innerHTML` and `.textContent` now raise a TclError when invoked on <html> elements, which previously caused segmentation faults.

-* The appearance of some input elements was improved.
+* The ability to style color selector inputs was improved.
 * Text elements now emit the `<<Modified>>` event *after* the content updates.

-* Many internal methods and variables of the HtmlFrame and TkinterWeb widgets were renamed.
+* The TkinterWeb demo and some of the built-in pages have been updated.* Many internal methods and variables of the HtmlFrame and TkinterWeb widgets were renamed.
-* The TkinterWeb demo and some of the built-in pages have been updated.

 &nbsp;